Onion Pi: Building a secure hotstop with Tor and Raspberry Pi

 Install TOR

-At this point we can use the AP but we want to go further let our clients to navigate anomnimously.
+At this point, we can use the AP but we want to go further and let our clients navigate anonymously.
 Install tor with:

 $ apt-get install tor

-Now that tor is intalled, let’s configure the port where tor will be listening and the necessary configurations needed by the tor proxy, go to /etc/tor/torrc and put the following config:
+Now that tor is installed, let’s configure the port where tor will be listening and the necessary configurations needed by the tor proxy, go to /etc/tor/torrc and put the following config:

 SOCKSPort 9040